temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-Next, create a struct for `EmailDetails`.
+Next, create a struct for the `EmailDetails` data object.
 This data type holds the subscriber's email information and details about the subscription, such as:

  - `EmailAddress`: the email address of the subscriber